The Complete Guide to Adjustment of Status Through Marriage

 LIST OF DOCUMENTS TO ADJUST STATUS FOR MARRIAGE-BASED GREEN CARD

-The process of adjusting status requires filing a comprehensive set of forms, files, and documents to U.S. Citizenship and Immigration Services – USCIS highlighting the authenticity of the marital relationship in addition to the foreign spouse candidate’s eligibility.
+The process of adjusting status requires filing a comprehensive set of forms, files, and documents to the U.S. Citizenship and Immigration Services – USCIS highlighting the authenticity of the marital relationship in addition to the foreign spouse candidate’s eligibility.

 There are two primary forms that must be filed with the adjustment of the status application.
 These include: